10 Day Master Plant Dieta & Integration Retreat

 June 1 June 10, 2025

 Upon arrival on June 1st, we’ll settle in and get assigned to your private tambo.
-You’ll meet Maestra Olinda and the retreat family, who will be guiding you throughout this journey.
+You’ll meet Maestra Olinda and the family, who will be guiding you throughout this journey.
 After a light lunch, all participants will have the opportunity to meet with Maestra Olinda to discuss your individual intentions for the retreat.

 This first day will also mark the beginning of the detox process, which includes a Master Plant Sauna and a Flower Bath to cleanse, protect, and prepare your body for the sacred work of the dieta.
 The Flower Bath, made from healing plants, helps to purify and protect your spirit, while the Master Plant Sauna utilizes medicinal plants for a deep cleansing.
 An optional Vomitibo (plant purge) will also be available for those who feel called to a more intense detox.

-During our time in the jungle, we will also have opportunities to participate in group activities, such as visiting a local village, taking boat rides along the river, and walking through the jungle to further connect with the plants and nature around us.
+During our time in the jungle, we will also have opportunities to participate in some group activities, such as visiting a local village, taking boat rides along the river, and walking through the jungle to further connect with the plants and nature around us.

-The morning after our fourth Ayahuasca ceremony, Maestra Olinda will close the dieta and place arkana to mark the completion of your master plant dieta.
-You will also have the opportunity to purchase artesanías (handmade crafts) from Maestra Olinda and her family, should you wish to bring home a piece of this sacred journey.
+The morning after our fourth Ayahuasca ceremony, Maestra Olinda will close the dieta and place arkana to mark the completion of your plant dieta.
+You will also have the opportunity to purchase artesanías (handmade crafts) from Maestra Olinda and her family, should you wish to bring home a piece of this journey.

 Please Note: The retreat itinerary is subject to change.
 While we strive to follow the outlined schedule, certain elements may be adjusted based on the flow of the group and the guidance of Maestra Olinda.
 Flexibility and openness to the unfolding process are key aspects of this transformative journey.